abpframework/eShopOnAbp/README.md

 - Rename `.env.example` file to `.env` file and provide PayPal ClientID and Secret.

 - Execute `run-tye.ps1`
-	- **Note**: If you meet with some shell issues regarding authorization.
-You may check with the following codes your access and then set your machine configuration. [for more detail](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-7.2)
+	- **Note**: If you come across shell issues regarding authorization.
+You may check with the following codes your access and then set your machine configuration.
+[See Microsoft Powershell documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-7.2)
 	```bash
 	Get-ExecutionPolicy list
 	Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine